-What to expect if you want to be a magazine journalist
+What to expect if you want to become a science journalist

 - Entry requirements: No set requirements, but most magazine journalists have a Higher National Diploma (HND), degree or equivalent qualification.
 You may be able to get into this job through an apprenticeship.
 You’ll usually need knowledge of the subject area your magazine deals with

 This information is a guide (sources: LMI for All, National Careers Service)